Skip to content

 userinfo_endpoint

-Configure your Application Load Balancer in account B
+Configure your Application Load Balancer in Account B

-For Issuer, enter the issuer value from your user pool's OIDC configuration.
+For Issuer, enter the issuer value.

 For Authorization endpoint, enter the authorization_endpoint value.